David-Lor/GTAV-GlobalWeaponsModifiers/README.md

 # GTAV-GlobalWeaponsModifiers

-Some Grand Theft Auto V to change weapons for all peds
+Some Grand Theft Auto V scripts to change weapons for all peds